Industrial logistics of the future

 What are the goals of the @work team right now?

 The Corona Pandemic in 2020, which meant cancellation of all events, gave us time to develop and build our own robotic platform.
 We also introduced a new robotic arm.
-Goal is to participate in the virtual RoboCup World Championship 2021 with completely new hardware.
-The focus is for now set to ensure robustness and safety of the developed robot in the first place, aiming to have a reliable, competitive and well performing system in the 2022 events and in the future.
+In 2021 we were able to participate in the virtual RoboCup World Championship 2021 with completely new hardware.
+The focus for now is to ensure robustness and safety of the developed robot in the first place, aiming to have a reliable, competitive and well performing system in the 2022 events and in the future.